 What is the Great Plates Delivered program?

 Great Plates Delivered San Mateo County will deliver three free meals a day to older adults in San Mateo County who are at heightened risk due to COVID-19 and are unable to obtain or prepare meals on their own while sheltering in place during the coronavirus outbreak.
-Currently, Great Plates Delivered is only funded through July 10, 2020.
+Currently, Great Plates Delivered is funded through October 9, 2020.